 How Nest Protect lets you know it's working

-Google Nest Protect automatically runs a Self Test, where it checks its batteries and sensors every 200 seconds.
+Nest Protect automatically runs a Self Test, where it checks its batteries and sensors every 200 seconds.
 Once a month, Nest Protect can also perform an automatic Sound Check to test its speaker and horn.
-And you can run a full Safety Checkup any time, so you know your Nest Protects are interconnected and so you can listen to the speaker and horn for yourself.

-Smoke alarms are critical safety devices, and you need to know they're working, but according to the National Fire Protection Association, 9 out of 10 people don't test them as often as they should.
+Since smoke alarms are critical safety devices, it's important to know they're working.
+But according to the National Fire Protection Association, 9 out of 10 people don't test them as often as they should.
 That's why Nest Protect has two automatic tests: Self Test and Sound Check.

-Self Test runs every 200 seconds, and checks:
+Self Test runs every 200 seconds.
+It checks the following:

 - Smoke sensor